 The IPH staff deals with all areas of a factory in an interdisciplinary way: starting with logistics, which networks all processes with each other, through production automation, the cooperation of machines with each other, to the production of individual components in process technology.

 The IPH focuses on research in the field of production technology and provides consultancy services to industrial companies and education to young academics in engineering sciences.
 The IPH was founded as a spin-off of Leibniz Universität Hannover in 1988.
 To this day, three professors of the university manage the IPH as a non-profit limited company.

 Research in production technology

 The IPH conducts application-oriented research in the field of engineering sciences.
 About 30 research assistants work in interdisciplinary teams on research projects dealing with the core issues process technology, production automation and logistics.
-Moreover, the IPH also researches on XXL products – for example wind energy plants, ships or conveying technology for the mining industry – and on issues around Industry 4.0.
+Moreover, the IPH focuses on research in the areas of digitalization, artificial intelligence (AI) and additive manufacturing.

 Objective of the IPH is to recognize new trends at an early stage, advance innovative ideas and help implementing them in industry.

 The IPH considers itself as a mediator between theory and practice.
 In order to promote scientific knowledge transfer to industry, the IPH cooperates closely with companies, in research projects as well as in consulting projects.
 Clients of the IPH are companies from mould and tool making industry, mechanical and plant engineering, aerospace as well as from automotive, electrical and forging industry.